With over 1 billion (yes, billion) views, this viral TikTok feta pasta is one of the world’s most successful food trends.

 Some recipes will have you add the uncooked pasta to the dish with water and bake everything together.

 That method works, it’s just not my favorite.
-Instead, I think you get a better result when you let the feta and tomatoes roast on their own.
+Instead, you get a better result when you let the feta and tomatoes roast on their own.

-Either way, this pasta dish is exactly as delicious as you imagine it to be.
-Salty, savory, and bursting with freshness from the tomatoes.
+Either way, this pasta dish is exactly as delicious as you’d imagine.
+Salty, savory, and bursting with freshness.

 Prepare to have your mind blown!

-- Feta – a whole block of feta is the best option.
-Crumbled feta is fine in a pinch, but it doesn’t melt as well as a block of feta does.
+- Feta Cheese.
+A whole block of feta is the best option.
+Crumbled feta is fine in a pinch, but it doesn’t melt as well.

-- Salt and Pepper – to taste.
-I suggest tasting the whole dish first since the feta brings a lot of salt to the mix.
-You may find you don’t need any extra at all.
+- Salt and Pepper.
+To taste.
+I suggest tasting the whole dish first since the feta cheese adds a lot of salt.
+You may find you don’t need any extra.

 There are only a few steps for this dish, which is why it’s so popular.